 Conceptual Physics is a laboratory course that covers topics in motion, forces, momentum, energy, waves, and light.
 The course focuses on concepts, as students will use reasoning and problem-solving skills.
 The math related to this course focuses on basic arithmetic with simple algebra and will be reinforced throughout the course.
-The focus will be to gain a better descriptive understanding of the world around them by applying physics concepts.
+The focus is to gain a better descriptive understanding of the world around them by applying physics concepts.

-SCIENCE PHYSICS: FO MOTION Course: Credit: Grade: Prerequisite: Fee: RCE AND 340 .5 10, 11, 12 Geometry None The way things move have fascinated society for centuries.
+The way things move has fascinated society for centuries.
 This highly hands on class studies movement from various aspects.
 Topics studied will include measurement, one and two dimensional motion, forces, momentum, and energy.
 These essential topics of physics are covered using laboratory experiments, problem solving, collaboration, and discussion.
 The emphasis is on the descriptive aspects of physics, but concepts will be reinforced through problem solving.

 Physics: Force and Motion is not a prerequisite of General Physics 1, however it may be taken before General Physics 1.
 Students who have passed General Physics 1 cannot take Physics-Force and Motion.

-NOTE: If you'd like to receive UWSP credit (optional) you need to register for and take Physics 101 (Course #353) in your junior or senior year.
-PHYSICS: FO ENERGY Course: Credit: Grade: Prerequisite: RMS OF 341 .5 10, 11, 12 Geometry Energy is a key part of society.
-This hands on class will study energy in its most essential forms.
-Topics studied will include measurement, waves, sound, light, heat, electricity and magnetism.
+Energy is a key part of the universe.
+This hands-on class studies energy in its most essential forms.
+Topics studied include measurement, waves, sound, light, heat, electricity and magnetism.
 These essential topics of physics are covered using laboratory experiments and classroom materials.
 The emphasis is on the descriptive aspects of physics, but concepts will be reinforced through problem solving.
-Fee: None Physics: Forms of Energy is not a prerequisite of General Physics 1, however it may be taken before General Physics 1.
-Students who have passed General Physics 1 cannot take Physics - Forms of Energy.
-NOTE: If you'd like to receive UWSP credit (optional) you need to register for and take Physics 101 (Course #353) in your junior or senior year.
-PHYSICS 101 Course: Credit: Grade: Prerequisite: 3531.0 LHS credit5.0 UWSP credits11, 12Geometry and Physics 101 is a concurrent enrollment course with UW-Stevens Point.
-Physics 101 is a natural science elective course designed for college students seeking degrees in liberal arts, elementary education, general education, communicative disorders, nursing, medical support (not doctors), physical education and non-science majors.
-Physics 101 combines Physics: Force and Motion with Physics: Forms of Energy in the same school year with an independent study unit for UWSP credit.
-Fee: UWSP enrollment Approximately \$495 Students taking this course must sign up for concurrent enrollment credit.
-See page 14 for further details.
-University Steve ens Point ® Physics 101 cannot be taken after Physics-Forms of Energy or Physics-Force and Motion or General Physics 1.
-GENERAL PH Course: IYSICS 1 345.5 General Physics 1 is a FREE dual enrollment course with Mid-State Technical college that transfers to all of the UW system campuses and many out of state and private universities.
-General Physics o all of the UW system campuses and many out of state and private universities.
-General Physics presents the applications and theory of basic physics principles.
-This course emphasizes problem olving, laboratory investigation, and applications.
-Topics include unit conversion and analysis, rectors, translational and rotational kinematics, translational and rotational dynamics, heat and emperature, and harmonic motion and waves.
-Students who wish to take the AP Physics 1 exam can till do so, but note, additional study and preparation on your own will be required.
-This is a great class for students who are looking to work in any of the natural sciences, engineering or engineering echnology, natural resources and medicine or veterinary science.

-Course: 345.5 to

-Credit: 1.0 LHS credit 1

-4.0 MSTC credits SC

-Grade: 11, 12 V

-Prerequisite: Enrollment/ te

-- completion of st cl
+Physics: Forms of Energy is not a prerequisite of General Physics 1, however it may be taken before General Physics 1.
+Students who have passed General Physics 1 cannot take Physics -Forms of Energy.

+GENERAL PHYSICS 1

+Fee: None

+consent

+or instructor

-Algebra 2 or te
+Algebra or higher

 Intermediate

-Algebra or higher S
+Algebra 2 or

-or instructor A

-consent

-Fee: None S

-T

-AP мслл

-•
+completion of

+Prerequisite: Enrollment/

+Grade: 11, 12

+4.0 MSTC credits

+Credit: 1.0 LHS credit

+Course: 345.5

+OLI (LIUILIIII 101001

+NCA

+General Physics 1 is a FREE dual enrollment course with Mid-State Technical college that transfers to all of the UW system campuses and many out of state and private universities.
+General Physics 1 presents the applications and theory of basic physics principles.
+This course emphasizes problem solving, laboratory investigation, and applications.
+Topics include unit conversion and analysis, vectors, translational and rotational kinematics, translational and rotational dynamics, heat and temperature, and harmonic motion and waves.
+Students who wish to take the AP Physics 1 exam can still do so, but note, additional study and preparation on your own will be required.
+This is a great class for students who are looking to work in any of the natural sciences, engineering or engineering technology, natural resources and medicine or veterinary science.

-Students choosing to take the AP exam will be charged approximately \$95.00.
+Students choosing to take the AP exam will be charged approximately \$99.00.
 The cost of the AP exam is determined by the College Board.

-tudents enrolled in this LHS course have the opportunity to register with Mid-State Cechnical College to receive Dual Credit.
-See pages 12-13 for details.
+Students enrolled in this LHS course have the opportunity to register with Mid-State Technical College to receive Dual Credit.
+See pages 13-14 for details.